joagre/ratatoskr/ideas/r.md

 ### Concurrent Oriented Programming (COP)

-* Satie is built on a custom multi-core virtual machine (VM) that offers robust support for time-sliced green threads, hereafter referred to as *jobs*.
+* Satie is built on a custom multi-core virtual machine (VM) that offers robust support for time-sliced green threads, here after referred to as *jobs*.
 These jobs adhere to a "share-nothing" semantics and depend exclusively on message passing for communication.
 This architecture simplifies the process of designing